-Man cave, office, ensuite or home theatre?
+Whether your basement is for you or renters, projects like an office, soundproofed walls, ensuite or home theatre can rack up a big bill.
 If you’ve ever taken on a basement remodel, you’ll know that deciding between the dozens of ways to make use of those thousand or so square feet is one of the most challenging aspects of the project.
 That being said, with projects of this scope, your budget can often be the deciding factor.
 From adding an ensuite to putting in a wet bar, here’s what you can expect to pay for popular basement reno add-ons.

 The Basics: One Room Space